farahelsadany/Friendly-Iago/README.md

 ## Overview
-Friendly Lago is an AI-powered system that helps users express their ideas while removing language that could harm others.
-The goal is to make comments **land with kindness** without changing the user's stance.
+Friendly Lago helps your comments **land with kindness** without changing your stance.
+It uses **HuggingFace models** to detect toxicity, offensive language, and sentiment, then generates gentler alternatives with Google’s FLAN-T5.

 ## Models Used